wazuh/wazuh-documentation/source/user-manual/capabilities/antiflooding.rst

 - Disable buffer: This parameter disables the use of the leaky bucket, resulting in no restriction on the rate of events transmitted by the agent to the manger.
 This is how previous versions of the agent worked.

-- Buffer length: The buffer length is the maximum number of events that can be held in the leaky bucket at one time.
+- Queue size: The queue size is the maximum number of events that can be held in the leaky bucket at one time.
 It should be configured according to the expected rate at which an agent may generate events.
 This value is set to 5000 events by default, which is a generous buffer size for most environments.

 - Events per second: This is the maximum rate at which events will be pulled from the agent's buffer and transmitted to its manager.
 The default is a generous 500 EPS, but this should be set taking into account the capacity of the network and the number of agents that a manager is serving.